 The "Ask A Question" feature can be a helpful tool to encourage students to reflect on their learning and give you insight into their learning processes.

-Instructors and post questions on Uvii's home feed and gauge student engagement and understanding in real-time or outside of class.
+Instructors and post questions on Uvii's home feed and gauge student engagement and understanding in real-time or outside of course.
 Students respond to the post with audio, video, or text commenting at their own pace, from wherever they may be.

 There are several ways you can incorporate "Ask A Question" into your course (and we have sample ideas below to help you begin!)

-Synchronous class: Instructors can use questions for face-to-face or remote classroom environments for lessons where student participation and engagement are key to student success.
+Synchronous course: Instructors can use questions for face-to-face or remote classroom environments for lessons where student participation and engagement are key to student success.
 Questions are useful for quick real-time check-ins, reviewing lectures sections, or a chance to hear from students.

 Follow the steps below to create question in your Uvii course: